gradido/gradido/deployment/bare_metal/setup.md

 > cd gradido/deployment/bare_metal

 # Timezone
-# Note: gradido academy needs german timezone Europe/Berlin
+# Note: This is not needed - UTC(default) is REQUIRED for production data
-> sudo timedatectl set-timezone Europe/Berlin
+# > sudo timedatectl set-timezone UTC
-> sudo timedatectl set-ntp on
+# > sudo timedatectl set-ntp on
-> sudo apt purge ntp
+# > sudo apt purge ntp
-> sudo systemctl start systemd-timesyncd
+# > sudo systemctl start systemd-timesyncd
->> timedatectl to verify
+# >> timedatectl to verify

 # Adjust .env
 # NOTE ';' can not be part of any value